 For the roughly five years after my mom passed away, from junior year of high school then through three different undergraduate institutions, a quick tally comes up with at least a dozen trips to the emergency room.
 Of course, some of these were for bona-fide emergencies, but way too many times I ended up in the back of an ambulance because of –for lack of a better word –“escalations.”
-In this case, I had run into a doorjamb…
+In this case, at the 1983 Buckeye Boys State at Bowling Green, I had run into a doorjamb…

 The American Legion’s Boys State and Girls State programs select two students from each gender to spend a week sleeping in dorms and learning about the workings of government.
 I’m assuming I got the gig because of my essay; I had been fine-tuning a piece on the subject of “following the rules vs. following your conscience” for inclusion in all sorts of applications that I was filling out at the time.
 For the American Legion, I tweaked it so “a just society, like America, will have rules that agree with people’s consciences, so we can be comfortable following the rules.”
 During the day we ran our particular facets of local governance.
 On the first day, I was elected Mayor of my city, The City of Herbert in Wagonseller County.
 No one else ran.
 Each evening at assembly we were treated with a talk from a prominent Republican of escalating importance, ranging from a State Senator all the way up to Secretary of Defense Caspar Weinberger, who helicoptered in basically to tell us that Canada sucked.
 “The Mounties can open your mail!”